Strawberry Quik meth

 Strawberry Quik meth was a hoax drug scare which primarily took place in 2007.
 Drug dealers were allegedly using coloring and flavoring to disguise methamphetamine as Strawberry Quik, thus making them more appealing to children.
 No cases of children using flavored meth have been verified.

 Drug scare

 Emails reported that drug dealers were using pop rocks to disguise the taste of meth and market it to children.

 Emails began to circulate, claiming that meth was being disguised as candy and given to unsuspecting children.
 Snopes has reported that while colored crystal meth exists, and flavored meth may exist, there is no evidence of it being given to children.
 Drug dealers seek clients with a regular source of income, which precludes many children.

-Strawberry Quik has also been widely reported in Southern Africa, but it has not yet been verified or proven.
+Strawberry Quik meth has also been widely reported in Southern Africa, but it has not yet been verified or proven.
 Newspapers often state that the drug is being handed to children through school fences in candy wrappers or packets.